npm-simplified/simplified/docs/content.md

 -- (int) `ID`

 Required.
-The id of the content to retrieve to.
+The id of the content to get the data at.

 #### @returns
 Returns content object on success or error on failure.